 The MA in Drama and Theatre (part-time) is a two-year programme offering students the opportunity to study drama from a practical, theoretical and historical perspective, building skills in a range of different areas in drama and theatre.

 This programme is particularly suited to applicants who wish to study drama and theatre and who require flexibility of a part-time programme, or who may wish to spread the cost of the programme over two years.
 Most modules will take place in the late afternoon and early evening, and the total time commitment will be no more than two evenings per week.

-In Year One, all students take a module on writing about theatre.
-This involves weekly theatre visits and allows you to develop the skills you will need as the course progresses.
-Students will also choose an additional two modules, from the following list:
+In Year One, all students take two modules on writing about theatre from practical and theoretical perspectives.
+This module sequence allows you to develop the skills you will need as the course progresses.

 - Performance Lab

-Students also undertake a minor dissertation which can be an independently completed research project, the staging of a production, or a creative writing project involving the composition of a new play.
+Students also undertake a minor dissertation which can be an independently completed research project or a practice-as-research project.

 “Studying the MA in Drama and Theatre Part Time programme allowed me the flexibility to continue primary teaching while furthering my studies.
 There was a large array of modules available and I was given the exact same programme as full-time students.
 Taking the programme over two years gives you an opportunity to self-evaluate the direction which you would like to see your studies go while giving you even more access to people and artistic opportunities within the course and world of theatre.”

 - Marcus Ó Gaoithín, Primary School Teacher, County Galway